-Special child grant: Paid to parents of children up to age 18 with a mental or physical disability.
-The grant is paid for up to four children in each household.
+Special child grant: Paid for one year (after which it is reviewed) to parents of children up to age 18 with a mental or physical disability if public assistance is not paid for that child.

 Family allowances (means tested)

 Public assistance: Up to TT\$1,450 is paid.